langchain-ai/langchain/docs/ecosystem/redis.md

 ```

 #### Semantic Cache
-Semantic caching allows users to retrieve cached prompts based on semantic similarity between the input and previously cached results.
+Semantic caching allows users to retrieve cached prompts based on semantic similarity between the user input and previously cached results.
 Under the hood it blends Redis as both a cache and a vectorstore.

 To import this cache:
 ```python